-- Bad Santa: The 2018 Christmas Festive Mode features Ganon dressed as Santa Claus and, Grinch-like, attempting to steal Christmas from Hyrule.
+- Bad Santa: The 2018 Christmas Festive Mode features final boss Ganon dressed as Santa Claus and, Grinch-like, attempting to steal Christmas from Hyrule.

 - Blackout Basement: Mechanically the dark rooms work the same as in the original game, but unlike the original game the randomizer may potentially allow the player to enter said dark rooms before finding the Lamp, which normally provides the player with a small cone of vision through the darkness.
 The logic is designed to never require the player to enter a dark room without the means to make the darkness visible, but a common method of sequence breaking, dubbed "Dark Room Navigation", is to memorize the layout of these rooms so that a player can get through them despite being essentially blind.
 This can be made easier by some items that emit visual effects that are visible through the dark (most notably a charged sword attack) that the player can make use of to keep track of their own character's position if nothing else.
 There are guides to the dark room layouts such as this one that can also help a lot.

 - Boring, but Practical: Finding rupees or bombs in chests certainly isn't as exciting as getting your hands on a flashy weapon or progression item, but especially in the early game these "junk" items can actually be incredibly useful since you'll have several item locations locked behind bombable walls and a few that require spending money, and you'll probably pass by many of them before you've had time to stack up on enemy drops or pot contents.
 This can apply to Heart Pieces and Heart Containers as well, since having a bit of extra health can go a long way in case you need to dip into some of the more difficult dark world dungeons early.

-- Boss Dissonance: The Enemy Randomizer can inadvertedly cause this if it places one of the late-game Dark World bosses (that are typically tougher) in one of the Light World dungeons (that are typically easier), or vice versa.
+- Boss Dissonance: The Enemy Randomizer can place late-game Dark World bosses (that are typically tougher) in the Light World dungeons (that are typically easier), or vice versa.
 The randomization of the regular enemies can also contribute to a disconnect between boss and dungeon difficulty.